 Soprano Susan Narucki's 2017-18 season is a reflection of her continued commitment to the performance of the music of our time, the creation of new works for voice, mentoring the next generation of singers and placing music at the center of significant conversations.

-Ms. Narucki continues development of the chamber opera Inheritance with composer Lei Liang, librettist Matt Donovan,artist Ligia Bouton and director Acushla Bastible.
+Ms. Narucki continues development of the chamber opera Inheritance with composer Lei Liang, librettist Matt Donovan and artist Ligia Bouton .
 Supported by the Creative Capital Foundation and the National Endowment for the Arts, the opera addresses America's complicated relationship with guns and gun violence.
-The world premiere is scheduled for Fall, 2018.
+The world premiere is scheduled for Octoberl, 2018.
 The creative team recently enjoyed a residency at the Banff Center for the Arts.

 With luminous tone and distinctive artistry, American soprano Susan Narucki has earned international acclaim for three decades.
 She has appeared with the Cleveland Orchestra, Los Angeles Philharmonic, Netherlands Opera, San Francisco Symphony, MET Chamber Ensemble, on the Great Performers Series at Lincoln Center and Carnegie Hall with conductors such as Boulez, Levine, Salonen, Tilson Thomas, de Leeuw and Knussen.
 A dedicated advocate of the music of our time, Ms. Narucki has given over one hundred world premieres, and has enjoyed close collaborations with composers including Andriessen, Kurtág, Carter, Dusapin and Crumb.